blockchain99/blockchain/bitcoin/readme.md

 * Are my transactions private?
 Anonymous?
 * Solution : Pseudonymity

-## Bitcoin mechaniam to validate the legitimacy of coin and preventing double spending
+## How to validate the legitimacy of coin and prevent double spending?
 * Is the coin legit? (proof-of-work) ->  Use of Cryptographic Hashes
 #### Public Key Crypto: Digital Signature
 ![Key pair: public key and private key